hschauhan/hoe/README.md

 Hoe is a clone of Qemacs but diverges in philosophy.
 Qemacs does a lot of things that an editor, IMHO, should not do.
 So Hoe is here only to edit code.

+Hoe is based on v0.3.3 of Qemacs.
+At this version there is no active development going on with Qemacs.
+Hoe strips off the following from Qemacs:
+* Video player
+* X and Windows support (Only TTY)
+* HTML, CSS & Docbook
+* html2png
+* Unicode

+So, Hoe is a bare-minimum emacs-like editor.
+But adds following capabilities to stripped Qemacs:
+* Cscope support just like xcscope.el in Emacs (Same key bindings if config.eg is used)
+* Rectangular operations like insert/delete are added.
+* Command to delete trailing white spaces

 # Compiling
 There is nothing to configure on Hoe.
 Just do "make".